Pamela Colman Smith: Waite–Smith Tarot

-The deck bearing Smith's illustrations, first published in England by Rider in December 1909, were simply labeled Tarot Cards and accompanied by The Key to the Tarot guide by Arthur Edward Waite.
+The deck bearing Smith's illustrations, first published in England by Rider in December 1909, were simply labelled Tarot Cards and accompanied by The Key to the Tarot guide by Arthur Edward Waite.
 His guide was updated the following year with Smith's black-and-white drawings, and republished as The Pictorial Key to the Tarot.

 U.S. Games acquired the rights to publish the deck in 1971, released variously as The Rider Tarot Deck, simply Rider Tarot, and Rider Waite Tarot.
 Based on differences in U.S. and U.K. copyright law, the extent of their copyright in the Waite–Smith deck is disputed.
 Recent scholars, recognizing the central importance of Smith's contribution, often refer to the deck as the Waite–Smith Tarot, while others prefer the abbreviation RWS, for Rider–Waite–Smith.

 In the century since the deck's first printing, there have been dozens of editions put out by various publishers; for some of these the Smith drawings were redrawn by other artists, and for others the cards were rephotographed to create new printing plates.
 Many versions have been recolored as the coloration is rather harsh in the original deck, due to the limitations of color printing at the time.
 One example is the 1968 Albano–Waite Tarot, which has brighter colors overlaid on the same pen-and-ink drawings.
 Some recent U.S. Games editions have removed Smith's hand-drawn titles for each card, substituting text in a standard typeface.
 Altogether, these decks encompass the full range from editions very closely based on the original printings to decks that can at most be termed 'inspired' by the Waite–Smith deck.

 Waite is often cited as the designer of the Waite–Smith Tarot, but it would be more accurate to consider him as half of a design team, with responsibility for the major concepts, the structure of individual cards, and the overall symbolic system.
 Because Waite was not an artist himself, he commissioned Smith to create the actual deck.

 It is likely that Smith worked from Waite's written and verbal instructions rather than from sketches; that is, from detailed descriptions of the desired designs.
 This is how illustrators often work, and as a commercial illustrator, Smith would probably have been comfortable with such a working process.
 It appears that Waite provided detailed instructions mainly or exclusively for the Major Arcana, and simple lists of meanings for the Minor Arcana or 'pip' cards.
 Thus the memorable scenes of the Minor Arcana owe largely to Smith's own invention.
 The Minor Arcana are one of the notable achievements of this deck, as most earlier tarot decks, especially those of the Marseilles type, have extremely simple pip cards.
 Smith's innovative illustrations for the Minor Arcana, with their rich symbolism, made the Waite–Smith deck a widely imitated model for other tarot decks.